LNST-project/lnst/docs/source/installation.rst

 The Controller is a bit more complicated and requires you to:

 * create an executable test script
-* create a slave machine pool
+* create a agent machine pool

 .. _hello-world-script: